wezlemin/locked-mode-bug/README.md

 # locked-mode-bug
 This is a bug with Google Forms Locked Mode that lets you exit Locked Mode without actually exiting the form itself.
-It works on ChromeOS version 139 and has been functional since at least version 131.
+It works on ChromeOS version 141 and has been functional since at least version 131.
 There’s a good chance it works on all ChromeOS versions that support Locked Mode.

 # Instructions:
-- Open two windows of the locked form in question.
+- Open the form in question in two windows (or use the split view feature).
+Ensure you can view both forms at the same time.
 - Click the Continue button on both pages at the *exact* same time.
 If you are too late, it will lock you as normal.
 >This exploit is likely possible on touchscreen Chromebooks only due to how fast you need to be to click both buttons.
 - You should be in locked mode now, but it will only show a blank window with a forms icon at the top left.
 Click it.